-ENGL 0090 - CoReq Learning Support English (2)
+ENGL 0090 - Learning Support English (3)

 This course uses a modular approach to emphasize the rules of grammar, punctuation, capitalization, subject/verb agreement, correct verb forms, spelling, writing, and revising skills for basic paragraph development.
 Students progress at their own pace to master each module.
 This course is a corequisite Learning Support course.
-It must be taken during the same semester as the required program English course, ENGL 1010, CoReq Fundamentals of English I, or ENGL 1101, CoReq Composition and Rhetoric.
+It must be taken during the same semester as the required program English course, ENGL 1010, Fundamentals of English I, or ENGL 1101, Composition and Rhetoric.
 Students who drop or withdraw from one of these courses must also drop or withdraw from the corequisite.

-Prerequisite: ENGL 0988 or appropriate placement test score in Reading and Writing (Sentence Skills).
+Prerequisite: Appropriate placement test score in Reading and Writing (Sentence Skills).
 Corequisite: ENGL 1010 or ENGL 1101 for programs requiring English.